 - each man not only looking out for their own interests, but also for each others’.

 - Have this understanding in you which was also in Jesus the Anointed:

 - Who, being in the form of God, didn’t consider being equal with God something to be grasped,

-- but emptied Himself; having taken the form of a slave and having become the likeness of men.
+- but emptied Himself; having taken the form of a slave and having come in the likeness of men.

-- Therefore, God also exalted Him and graced Him with the name above every name,
+- Therefore, God also exceedingly exalted Him and graced Him with the name above every name,

-- so at the name of Jesus, every knee might bow,1quotation/allusion to Isaiah 45:23 in heaven and on earth and under the earth,
+- so at the name of Jesus, every knee might bow,1quotation/allusion to Isaiah 45:23 in the heavens and on the earth and under the earth,

 - and every tongue confess that Jesus the Anointed is Lord, to the glory of God the Father.